Divergence: case study

 • How to withdraw the money you earned with FBS?

 The procedure is very straightforward.
-Go to the Withdrawal page on the website or the Finances section of the FBS Personal Area and access Withdrawal.
+Go to the Withdrawal page on the website or the Finances section of the FBS Trader Area and access Withdrawal.
 You can get the earned money via the same payment system that you used for depositing.
 In case you funded the account via various methods, withdraw your profit via the same methods in the ratio according to the deposited sums.

 Deposit with your local payment systems